 Popular with young adults and college grads, this trendy area is perfect for the millennial first-time tome buyer.
 With 19th century brownstones and stunning high rises, the options in Murray Hill are endless.
 Most residences in Murray Hill are within walking distance of Midtown and allow easy access to Grand Central to the north.
 While this area isn’t famous for its affordability, you can find some impressive studios for under $400,000.

 One of the hottest spots for first-time homebuyers is Greenpoint in Brooklyn.
-One of the coolest things about Greenpoint is that it looks like an old-school industrial city but feels like an artist’s creative space.
+One of Greenpoint’s coolest things is that it looks like an old-school industrial city but feels like an artist’s creative space.
 Many of the restaurants and shops in Greenpoint have been around for decades, and multi-generations of families call this enclave home.
 Quiet streets stretch out to the water, and the nightlife is a unique mix of family-owned bars and speakeasies.
-When it comes to real estate, there are classic brownstones and luxury condos on Huron and Franklin Street.
+There are classic brownstones and luxury condos on Huron and Franklin Street when it comes to real estate.
 Head towards McCarren Park for more traditional (and affordable) row homes.
-This is a great area for first-time homebuyers because it’s deep-rooted sense of community, affordability, and accessibility to the water.
+This is an excellent area for first-time homebuyers because it’s a deep-rooted sense of community, affordability, and accessibility to the water.
 The median sales price here is $987,800.

-Bay Ridge is not only home to affordable condos, one-bedrooms, and studio co-ops, it’s an area that has plenty to offer aesthetically.
+Bay Ridge is not only home to affordable condos, one-bedroom, and studio co-ops.
+It’s an area that has plenty to offer aesthetically.
 You’ll gain views of tree-lined streets, lush parks, and low-rise architecture.
 This neighborhood is up and coming with plenty of locally owned bars and restaurants.
 Hop on the R train for a 30-minute ride into Midtown.

-Just south of Bay Ridge you’ll find even more affordable Sheepshead Bay.
-Because of its distance away from Midtown with a much longer ride that starts at the end of the B/Q line, the prices for homes are quite affordable for the first-time buyer.
+Just south of Bay Ridge, you’ll find even more affordable Sheepshead Bay.
+Because of its distance away from Midtown with a much longer ride that starts at the end of the B/Q line, homes’ prices are quite affordable for the first-time homebuyer.
 Apartments have been found to start around $85,000, which is a real bargain in the City.
 Here you’ll find many condos and one-bedrooms as well as co-ops.

-Forest Hills, Queens is the ideal area for those who are looking for larger two-bedroom units.
+In Queens, Forest Hills is the ideal area for those looking for larger two-bedroom units.
 The neighborhood also hosts a fair amount of economical one-bedroom and studio apartments.
 The larger units display the character of homes that have been preserved from the pre-war era.
 Savor interior designs that reflect a time when considerable attention was paid to detail.
-In Forest Hills, the first-time buyer will be surrounded with freestanding houses within a serene, suburban atmosphere.
+In Forest Hills, the first-time buyer will be surrounded by freestanding houses within a serene, suburban atmosphere.

-Known for its cozy one bedroom and studio apartments, Forest Hills is perfect for people who work in the concrete jungle of the city and want to come home to something more peaceful and green.
+Known for its cozy one-bedroom and studio apartments, Forest Hills is perfect for people who work in the city’s concrete jungle and want to come home to something more peaceful and green.
 Locals of Forest Hills say that they love the proximity to Rego Park and Kew Gardens.
-Austin Street is a favorite place for shopping and dining, and the Forest Hills stadium hosts concerts and events throughout the year.
+Austin Street is a favorite place for shopping and dining; Forest Hills stadium hosts concerts and events throughout the year.
 The median sales price for homes in this area is $382,500.